kzhang8850/ExercisesInC/homeworks/homework01.md

 3) Give an example of a static semantic error.

-An example is an error where a function is called without the right number of arguments of the wrong type of arguments.
+An example is an error where a function is called without the right number of arguments or the wrong type of arguments.

 4) What are two reasons you might want to turn off code optimization?